 If you have lived in the District of Columbia for 60 days or more and you drive a vehicle in public, you must get a driver license from DC DMV—unless you are a student, diplomat, active military member, part-time resident, member of Congress, or presidential appointee and are thus eligible for driving privilege reciprocity with your home state or jurisdiction.

 The types of documents you are required to provide DC DMV depend on the type of driver license you are seeking to obtain.
-To learn what documents you need to successfully complete your transaction, use DC DMV's online Document Verification Guide by clicking the link below:
+To learn what documents you need to successfully complete your transaction, use DC DMV's online Document Verification Guide.

 DC DMV offers two different licenses for District residents, the REAL ID driver license and the Limited Purpose ID driver license, as well as driver permits, provisional and conditional licenses, commercial licenses, and motorcycle endorsements.
 Information on each type of license, license revocation and reinstatement, driver records, and other Driver Services related to licenses, is located at the pages listed below: